albusfangautonomy/control_notes/notes/pid.md

 1. Model representation

 ![What's a model](../figures/model_repres.png)
-2. run input sequence
+2. Run input sequence
-   - observe step response for Cohen-Coon
+   - Observe step response for Cohen-Coon

 3. Heuristic Methods:
-   System model not required, only need to measure certain traits such as process gain, time constant. and dead time.
+   System model not required, only need to measure certain traits such as process gain, time constant, and dead time.
    1. Cohen-Coon
-   2. Zeguler-Nichols (needs to be careful on hardware, due to oscillatory behavior)
+   2. Ziegler–Nichols (needs to be careful on hardware, due to oscillatory behavior)

 4. System Identification.
    1. Measure step-response of system.